OCS Plan A Reopening Information

 On September 21, the Onslow County Board of Education approved a staggered return for all elementary students currently participating in face-to-face instruction through Cohort A and Cohort B beginning the week of October 5.

-Kindergarten and 1st graders will return to in-person learning beginning the week of October 5.
-Second and 3rd graders will join them the week of October 19.
-Fourth and 5th graders will be added back the week of November 2.
+Kindergarten and 1st graders returned to in-person learning beginning the week of October 5.
+Second and 3rd graders joined them the week of October 19.
+Fourth and 5th graders were added back the week of November 2.
 During this transitional period, students will continue to receive in-person instruction Monday, Tuesday, Thursday and Friday, with Wednesdays remaining remote for all students.

 Students in grades 6 through 12 will remain in Plan B until further notice.